Adaptive Servo Ventilation (ASV) and CPAP Therapy

 Since the underlying reason for central sleep apnea involves brain misfires, it’s common for people who suffer from brain diseases, brain infections, spinal issues or stroke to have central sleep apnea.
-Any of these conditions can be the reason why the brain does not signal to the body to breath continuously during the night.
+Any of these conditions can be the reason why the brain does not signal to the body to breathe continuously during the night.

 Adaptive Servo Ventilation or ASV

 Adaptive Servo Ventilation is specifically designed for people who suffer from central sleep apnea.
 This type of therapy is relatively new to the industry and has only been around for a few years.
-ASV is non invasive and is said to be more comfortable and user friendly than CPAP machines used to treat obstructive sleep apnea.
+ASV is noninvasive and is said to be more comfortable and user-friendly than CPAP machines used to treat obstructive sleep apnea.
 The difference is that ASV machines continuously change the pressure flow of air based on the actual person’s breathing patterns.

 The most common complaint of users with sleep apnea and undergoing PAP therapy is that the patient has to get used to the continuous flow of oxygen – it’s set at one preset flow and may feel unnatural to the user at first.